hyperledger/fabric-test/tools/PTE/README.md

 * ### Invoke (query)
-    To execute invoke (move) transactions, set the transType to Invoke and invokeType to Query, and specify the network parameters and desired execution parameters:
+    To execute invoke (query) transactions, set the transType to Invoke and invokeType to Query, and specify the network parameters and desired execution parameters:

         "invokeCheck": "TRUE",
         "transMode": "Constant",